top of page

 She wrote her response in a text message:

-“Johnson & Johnson received a funding proposal from the Pennsylvania Department of Community & Economic Development (DCED) for up to $12 million in tax credits through the Qualified Manufacturing Innovation and Reinvestment Deduction (QMIRD) program, up to $2 million in tax credits through the Manufacturing Tax Credit (MTC) program, a $15 million grant through the PA SITES (Pennsylvania Strategic Investments to Enhance Sites) program, and a $10 million Pennsylvania First grant.
+“Johnson & Johnson received a funding proposal from the Pennsylvania Department of Community & Economic Development (DCED) for up to $12 million in tax credits through the Qualified Manufacturing Innovation and Reinvestment Deduction (QMIRD) program, up to $2 million in tax credits through the Manufacturing Tax Credit (MTC) program, a $15 million grant through the PA SITES (Pennsylvania Strategic Investments to Enhance Sites) program, and a $10 million Pennsylvania First grant," Singh said.

 “Pennsylvania has also committed to providing a Redevelopment Assistance Capital Program (RACP) award of up to $2.5 million to a local community college and/or technical school to help create a workforce development training program that would serve as a talent pipeline for the company in Montgomery County.